Proposed Int. No. 852-A

 Section 1.
 Chapter 2 of title 20 of the administrative code of the city of New York is amended by adding a new subchapter 33 to read as follows:

 § 20-539 Short Title.
-This local law shall be known as the car wash accountability act of 2012.
+This local law shall be known as the car wash accountability act of of 2013.

 § 20-540 Definitions. a.
 "Car wash" means any individual, partnership, corporation, limited liability company, joint venture, association, or other business entity that engages in cleaning, detailing, drying, polishing, vacuuming, washing, or otherwise providing cosmetic care to vehicles, including waterless or dry wash systems.